grommunio/grommunio-documentation/admin/manual_core.rst

 * postfix (optional)

-Some of the processes may read TLS certificates and their keyfiles *after* switching to an unprivileged user identity.
-As a result, these files may need to be enhanced with a filesystem ACL or, failing that, duplicate copies be made with suitable ownership.
+Some processes read TLS certificates and their keyfiles *after* switching to an unprivileged user identity.
+For this reason, certificate files may need to be enhanced with a filesystem ACL or, failing that, duplicate copies be made with suitable ownership.